lienathania/2023_ZT_TWBiobank/README.md

 Anything related to this 專題 will be posted here.
 For more important documents that are confidential will be locked with a password.
 Please ask me for the password if you need to access the file.

+Note: The confidentiality and any other issues regarding the dataset will be discussed thoroughly with the Professor and the real dataset, whole or in parts, will never be posted online.

 ## ---9/13---

 For the time being, it is recommend you to learn more about: